Mindfulness and Self-Love

 Self-love is important because it affects how you feel, how the world sees you, and even your physical health.
-Your home life, work performance, and your social life improve with better self-love practice.
+Your home life, work performance, and social life improve with better self-love practice.

 Self-Love and Egos are GOOD!

-Live with intention and purpose
+Live with intention and purpose.

-Get rid of the negative
+Get rid of the negative.

 If you are involved in a relationship that is continually making you feel bad about yourself or damaging to your self-worth, you need to move to a better relationship.

-5 things you can do right now to practice self-love
+Five things you can do right now to practice self-love

-4. Make a dream “to do list” and enjoy the planning.
+4. Make a dream “to-do list” and enjoy the planning.
 I have a dream house, and I go there in my mind when I’m stressed.
-It’s a small house on the island of Kauai, it’s white with navy shutters.
+It’s a small house on the island of Kauai.
+It’s white with navy shutters.
 There are free-roaming chickens that pick through the yard and organic herbs that grow in high boxes along the house.
-My dream “to do” list sometimes involves learning to paddleboard in the cove by my dream house, or searching through online decorating magazines for images of things I’d put in my house.
+My dream “to do” list sometimes involves learning to paddleboard in the cove by my dream house or searching through online decorating magazines for images of things I’d put in my house.
 It’s comforting and nice.
 There are no judgments or limitations to my dream.

 5. Stop saying you are sorry for things you can’t control or shouldn’t feel bad about.
-When you speak up for yourself and someone doesn’t like it, YOU don’t have to be sorry.
+When you speak up for yourself, and someone doesn’t like it, YOU don’t have to be sorry.
 Have the courage to be yourself and be real.